Public Lectures, Lecture Series, and Performances

 - Stipends for adjunct and affiliate faculty sponsoring programs: Awards adjunct faculty who sponsor or significantly participate in programs funded by the Center from $100-$300.

-- Stipends for summer study for students: Stipends for eligible undergraduates applying to participate in unique programs in the humanities (e.g. participating in an archaeological dig or intensive language program) during the summer which are not available to the students through Loyola offerings and which may not count as credit toward graduation.
+- Stipends for summer study for students: Stipends for eligible undergraduates applying to participate in unique programs in the humanities (e.g. participating in an archaeological dig or intensive language program) during the summer which are not available to the students through Loyola offerings and that may not count as credit toward graduation.

-- Stipends for otherwise unpaid internships: Stipends for students to participate in a non-credit summer internship pertaining to the Humanities that would otherwise not offer remuneration.
+- Stipends for otherwise unpaid internships: Stipends for students to participate in a non-credit summer internship pertaining to the humanities that would otherwise not offer remuneration.